Table.ExpandRecordColumn Function in Power Query

 The output of the above code is shown below:

-Now in the following code we are expanding the record columns and include the columns in our table.
+Now in the following code, we are expanding the record column and include the columns State and Country from the record in our table.

 Power Query M